 This short course in CPR is ideal for all Victorians, but in particular those who have the responsibility for the care of another or have the duty of care towards a person in their personnel or professional lives.

-CPR Training Courses
+About our CPR Training Courses

-This course will equip candidates to act quickly and confidently in an emergency situation.
+Life Saving Victoria’s CPR training course will equip candidates to act quickly and confidently in an emergency situation.
 The course focus includes casualty assessment, one and two person CPR, choking, situation management and emergency services communication.

 Successful completion of this course will result in the award of: